Herzberg Building 5302

 - Associative Data Structures and Advanced Databases

-- Concepts and advanced topics in the design, implementation and
+- Concepts and advanced topics in the design, implementation and analysis

-optimization of database queries.
+modeling; formulation and optimization of database queries.

 - Prerequisites: COMP 3005 and COMP 3804, or the equivalent.

 - COMP 5100 [0.5 credit] (formerly 95.510) (CSI 5180)

 - Several areas in knowledge-based systems are covered, including recent approaches